How to Find a Dental Practice for Sale

 Consider the following approaches:

 Which version would you be more likely to respond to?
-Most dentists would respond to the former.
+Most dentists would respond better to the former.

 The dental profession is very much like a large, interconnected family.
 You know each other.
 You talk.
 You share.
 This can be a gold mine when you’re in the market for a dental practice.